triton-inference-server/client/src/c++/perf_analyzer/docs/llm.md

 to measure and characterize the performance behaviors of Large Language Models (LLMs) using Triton with [vLLM](https://github.com/vllm-project/vllm).

-### Setup: Download and configure Triton Server environment
+### Setup: Download, configure, and start Triton Server

 From [Step 1 of the Triton vLLM tutorial](https://github.com/triton-inference-server/tutorials/blob/main/Quick_Deploy/vLLM/README.md#step-1-build-a-triton-container-image-with-vllm).